-Medicare Part A does not usually cover emergency room visits unless a doctor admits a person to stay in the hospital as an inpatient.
+Medicare Part A may cover emergency room visits if a doctor admits a person as an inpatient.
 Medicare Part B covers outpatient emergency room visits.

-This means that an insured person would need to meet their annual deductible of $198 before Medicare pays for emergency room (ER) visits.
+A person with Medicare needs to meet their annual deductible of $240 before Medicare pays for emergency room (ER) visits.
 Coinsurance of 20% also applies to each visit.

 a woman in a hospital bed asking some medical professionals does medicare part a cover emergency room visitsShare on Pinterest